-Tight or weak muscles in the hips and buttocks, or glutes, have a negative effect on your posture.
-Ideally, your pelvis should be in a neutral position; if it is tilted to the rear, your back will tend to be overly flat.
-If your pelvis is tilted too far forward, you are more likely to have a sway back.
+Ideally, your pelvis should be in a neutral position during daily life; if it's tilted to the rear, your back will tend to be overly flat.
+If your pelvis is tilted too far forward, you're more likely to have a sway back.
 Either of these posture aberrations can cause back pain due to the stress on muscles, ligaments and tendons.

 A Balancing Act